International Watch Museum La Chaux-de-Fonds

 The International Watch Museum (MIH) is characterised by a unique architectural and museographic concept and exhibits a significant collection dedicated to everything to do with horology.
-The exhibition of new acquisitions, the monumental carillon clock, the restoration room for antique clocks and the wall frescos by Hans Erni are just a few of the museum’s abundance of hidden treasures.
+On the museum tour, you will marvel at the monumental carillon, the restoration centre for antique clocks and the wall frescoes by Hans Erni, among other things.
+There are many more treasures to discover on site, including many new acquisitions for the art collection.
 The Swiss Watchmaking Fair, which always takes place on the first Sunday in November, is another of the museum's highlights.

 An audio guide is also available for the tour.